 Engineer ring When List of Topics Assessment What can a parent do to support?
-Terms 1, 2 and 3 (September - July) Design Technology subjects operate on a carousel system, so different groups will have engineering during different terms, however all students will have covered the topics shown by the end of the academic year. skills including: Rendering Shading Blending Brief Identify user needs and performance requirements for a product Research existing products and identify trends or fashions among them Create a design specification using research Develop design ideas for a product using research and problem-solving skills Model and test design solutions to identify a final design Use CAD (computer aided design) to develop a final design proposal Use CAM (computer aided manufacture) to make a final product Take part in practical activities, working with tools and equipment in a workshop Understand and apply safe working practices in a workshop Evaluate their work to identify improvements and opportunities Each element of both projects has 3 assessment points.
+3 (September - July) Design Technology subjects operate on a carousel system, so different groups Topic 1: Engineering drawing skills including: Rendering Shading Blending Blending Blending Blending Blending Blending Blending Berspective Using Dimensions Types of Lines Topic 2: Coat Hook: Analyse a Design Brief Identify user needs and performance requirements for a product Research existing products and identify trends or fashions among them Create a design specification using research Develop design ideas for a product using research and problem-solving skills Model and test design solutions to identify a final design Use CAD (computer aided design) to develop a final design proposal Use CAM (computer aided manufacture) to make a final product Take part in practical activities, working with tools and equipment in a workshop Understand and apply safe working practices in a workshop Evaluate their work to identify improvements and opportunities Each element of both projects has 3 assessment points.
 Students will complete end of topic assessments which allow students to review and apply skills and processes covered in the term.
 Encourage your child to take an interest in why products are designed the way they are.
 Talk about the end of life for a product, how different materials must be disposed of in different ways and how it can impact on the environment.
 Visit exhibitions or museums with engineering science or technology links.
-Watch documentaries or YouTube videos such as 'How it's made' or 'How stuff works' to help your child understand the resources, energy and work that goes into manufacturing a product.
+Watch documentaries or YouTube videos such as 'How it's made' or 'How Stuff Works' to help your child understand the resources, energy and work that goes into manufacturing a product.
 Encourage the practice of drawing techniques at home.
 Use engineering or STEM project kits at home, LEGO or other construction kits to explore engineering principles such as mechanisms.